danieldenton/trading-journal/README.md

 # Trading Journal

-This app for trade journaling will tell you which criteria for entering a trade are most successfulk and what mistakes you're making on your losing trades.
+This app for trade journaling will tell you which criteria for entering a trade are most successful and what mistakes you're making on your losing trades.
+The goal of this app is to provide objective analysis of ones trading success or lack there of.

 ## User Stories